 As we see, fallacies can be committed in many ways, but usually, they involve either a mistake in reasoning or the creation of some illusion that makes a bad argument appear good or bad (either).

 An argument is valid when the truth of the premises guarantees the truth of the conclusion.
-The process that gives no rational grounds for accepting the conclusion is defective forms of an argument known as a fallacy.
+The process that gives no rational grounds for accepting the conclusion is a defective form of an argument known as a fallacy.

 Fallacies can be used positively, to avoid or expose error or they can be used for negative means, to deceive.

-[ ] Ethos- ethos is in an argument that appeals to ethics authority or credibility.
+[ ] Ethos- ethos is an argument that appeals to ethical authority or credibility.

 [ ] Pathos- pathos is an argument that appeals to emotions.